vechain/vechain-docs/developer-resources/frameworks-and-ides/hardhat.md

     };
     ```

-> **Notice**: At the date of writing, VeChainThor EVM is aligned with Ethereum's at the `paris` hard fork.
-Set the [evmVersion](https://docs.soliditylang.org/en/latest/using-the-compiler.html#setting-the-evm-version-to-target) to `paris` if you are using solidity compiler version `0.8.20` or above.
+> **Notice**: At the date of writing, VeChainThor EVM is aligned with Ethereum's at the `shanghai` hard fork.
+Set the [evmVersion](https://docs.soliditylang.org/en/latest/using-the-compiler.html#setting-the-evm-version-to-target) to `shanghai` if you are using solidity compiler version `0.8.20` or above.

 ### Networks